teopost/qmenu/README.md

-# How install on Ubuntu
+# How install on Ubuntu and Debian
+Execute this command

+    sudo apt-get install qmenu

+# How compile
 You shoud compile qmenu with gcc.
 On ubuntu you should install ncurses library